elpato-dev/OSINT-compass/README.md

 To simplify this process in the future we plan on releasing a Docker image, that combines all the services.

-## Usage
-The README of the repository [OSINT-compass-engine](https://github.com/elpato-dev/OSINT-compass-engine/blob/main/README.md) has a detailed documentation of the API and its endpoints.

 ## Additional Information
 Future ideas: